iamtejasbele/Python-Course-by-Tutedude/README.md

 #   Task 2: Using the Math Module for Calculations

-The given Python program takes a number as input from the user and checks if it is **positive**.
+The given Python program takes a number as input from the user and checks if it is positive.
 If the number is positive, it calculates and prints:
 1. Square Root
 2. Natural Logarithm (ln)
 3. Sine Value